 Since 2010, the U.S. has allowed a new cooperation structure called the Benefit Corporation.
 These B-corps, as they’re called, support the focus of a three-fold bottom line: public benefit, sustainable value, and generating profit.

-It’s strange to think that a benefit corporation is not the way the world worked until 2010, at least not legally or in the United States.
+It’s strange to think that a benefit corporation is not how the world worked until 2010, at least not legally or in the United States.

 Could this infer that in the future the default company structure will be beneficial to society, and we will need a new name for companies that are not a benefit to society?